 How It Began

-I was on retreat in 2013 when the name ‘Dorcas’ kept popping into mind – till I looked her up.
+I was on retreat in 2013 when the name ‘Dorcas’ kept popping into mind – until I looked her up.
 And there she was in Acts ‘always doing good and helping the poor’, until Peter found her stone cold dead in an upper room, surrounded by distraught women who displayed all the clothes she’d made for them.

 I felt there was something here for me but had no idea what.
 Neither had my friends!
 A year later, browsing through my favourite wool shop in Broadway, I came across the first Bristow/Cole-Galo book of prayer shawls and knew this was it!